RobertoOlivetree/robertoolivetree.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title: ''
-summary: 'Research portfolio of Roberto Machado'
+summary: 'Research portfolio of Roberto Oliveira Machado'
 date: 2026-07-16
 type: landing